AndrewMcM98/The-Boathouse-Restaurant/README.md

 ### Scope Plane
 Important features included within this project are,
-* 4 pages
+- 4 seperate pages
-* 2 pages with a specific function to encourage engagement with the user though a contact-us and booking form
+- 2 pages with a specific function to encourage engagement with the user though a contact-us and booking form
-* A home page providing opening days/hours with general about information for the user
+- A home page providing opening days/hours with general about information for the user
-* A footer containing social media link and a google map finder to encourage engagement across social platforms, whilst making it easy for a user to find the restaurant
+- A footer containing social media link and a google map finder to encourage engagement across social platforms, whilst making it easy for a user to find the restaurant
-* A responsive website so that a user can access and interact with this website across a range of devices
+- A responsive website so that a user can access and interact with this website across a range of devices
-* A gallery section to show case the spacious and picturesque location of the restaurant to attract customers
+- A gallery section to show case the spacious and picturesque location of the restaurant to attract customers

 ### Structure Plane
 The structure and design of the website was created to contain a specific purpose for each section throughout the website such as,